yehuda-lev/pyrogram/docs/source/start/examples/bot_keyboards.rst

     async def main():
         async with app:
             await app.send_message(
-                "me",  # Edit this
+                chat_id="me",  # Edit this
-                "This is a ReplyKeyboardMarkup example",
+                text="This is a ReplyKeyboardMarkup example",
                 reply_markup=ReplyKeyboardMarkup(
                     [
                         ["A", "B", "C", "D"],  # First row